theronhitchman/euclidean-geometry/_posts/2016-09-02-Picking-Up-Speed.md

 Miss Ancona presented on Conjecture 2.1, and this started a bit of a conversation.
 We got the following things out of it.

-A theorem:
+A theorem,

 > **Theorem** (Ancona) Let ABCD be a kite with AB congruent to AD and BC congruent to CD.
 Then angle ABC is congruent to angle ADC.

-A conjecture:
+a conjecture,

 > **Conjecture F**: (Ancona) with the same hypothesis, generally angle DAB is not congruent to angle DCB.

-and a question:
+and a question.

 > **Question G** (class) with the same hypothesis, is it true that when angle DAB is congruent to angle DCB we must necessarily have that ABCD is a rhombus?